-Derivatives exposure value includes the add-on and takes into account the effect of the contractual netting.
+Derivatives exposure value includes the add-on and takes into account the effect of the contractual netting for the netting agreements where this effect is not material.

 Loans and advances to customers are shown as gross exposures in the regulatory balance sheet.